Become a Traditional Qi Gong Teacher

 If you want to relax right now, HERE is a Breathing Exercise.

-There is a reason why the oldest traditions of Embodied practices, like Qi Gong, Yoga, Shamanic Dance, Singing, Drumming, Fasting, and Meditating alone Nature.
+There is a reason why the oldest traditions of Embodied practices, like Qi Gong, Yoga, Shamanic Dance, Singing, Drumming, Fasting, and Meditating alone in Nature.
 Our Bodies and Minds NEED times of alert, silent, tranquil, and restorative ease.

 Flexibility and Tensegrity